mlflow/mlflow/docs/source/getting-started/tracking-server-overview/index.rst

   mlflow.set_tracking_uri("http://localhost:5000")

-Then let's try logging some dummy metrics, and view them on the local hosted UI:
+Next, let's try logging some dummy metrics.
+We can view these test metrics on the local hosted UI:

 .. code-block:: python